Michi Itami: Awards, honors

 Itami has received a National Endowment for the Arts grant in printmaking, a New York Foundation for the Arts Grant, and a Printmaking Fellowship in Asilah, Morocco.

 Collections

-Itami's work is included in those at the Brooklyn Museum, San Francisco Legion of Honor Museum, National Museum of Modern Art, Kyoto, Japan, Cincinnati Art Museum and the San Francisco Museum of Modern Art.
+Itami's work is included in those at the Brooklyn Museum, San Francisco Legion of Honor Museum, National Gallery of Art (Washington, DC), National Museum of Modern Art, Kyoto, Japan, Cincinnati Art Museum and the San Francisco Museum of Modern Art.